 In Nigeria, the minimum shareholder for companies registering in Nigeria with foreign participation is one shareholder.
 There can be more than one shareholder, but the minimum is one.
 The maximum for private companies limited by shares is fifty shareholders; if the number exceeds fifty then the company is required to incorporate as a public company.

 If a company is a “Small Company”, then it does not need a company secretary.
 A small company is a private company with annual turnover and net asset value of not more than ₦120,000,000 and ₦60,000,000 respectively.
 Asides this statutory exception, every other company in Nigeria is required to have a company secretary.
 The company secretary need not be local.
-This Rule also applies to companies with foreign ownership in Nigeria.
+However, where a company has foreign participation, as a convention, the Corporate Affairs Commission requires such a company to have a company secretary at the time of registration and failure to submit a company secretary during incorporation will lead to the Commission querying the registration and only approving same when the directors submit the details of a company secretary.

 It is very advisable to maintain books of account for accounting and tax purposes, especially if your company is fully operational in Nigeria.

-A Nigerian company that has foreign participation who own the company either wholly or in part/together with local shareholders is required to have a minimum ₦10,000,000 [Ten Million Naira].
-As long as there is foreign participation in that company, the minimum share capital requirement remains the same, pegged at a minimum of ₦10,000,000 [Ten Million Naira] share capital.
+A Nigerian company that has foreign participation who own the company either wholly or in part/together with local shareholders is required to have a minimum ₦100,000,000 [One Hundred Million Naira].
+As long as there is foreign participation in that company, the minimum share capital requirement remains the same, pegged at a minimum of ₦100,000,000 [One Hundred Million Naira] share capital.

 If your new Nigerian entity intends to commence business within Nigeria then it has to import that capital—the entirety of it—through authorized dealers and obtain certificate of capital importation to that effect.